Joseph-hackathon/hackathon/Constellation: A Chainlink Hackathon.md

 ### Background:
 From the members who participated in ETHGlobal 2023, two more people joined, making a total of five people participate in the hackathon.
 We brought on one team member who knows Chainlink technology and one backend developer to expand the role on the frontend.
+- Project Manager 1
+- Front-end developers 2
+- Back-end developer 1
-- 1 PM, 2 frontend developers, 1 backend developer, 1 smart contract developer
+- Smart contract developer 1

 ---
 ### Track: